-- Walking the dog: If you don’t have a dog, offer walking your neighbor’s dog or volunteer as a dog walker at services, such as Underdog international, Blue Cross for Pets, Paws.org, etc.
+- Walking the dog: If you don’t have a dog, offer to walk your neighbor’s dog or volunteer as a dog walker at services, such as Underdog international, Blue Cross for Pets, Paws.org, etc.

 - At Work: Take breaks to stretch or walk to a colleague’s office down the hall rather than calling him on the phone.
 Use the stairs instead of the elevator.

 - Cardio: Go to the gym or buy equipment to exercise at home like a stationary bike, a cross-trainer, or even a treadmill.

 - Floor Exercises: If you don’t want to spend money on cardio equipment or don’t have space for it, you can easily do some exercises on the floor like sit-ups or push-ups, or even a 7-minute exercise from a YouTube video or an app.